 NAPS: the art (and importance) of good day sleeps

-In our work with mums and dads whose babies just want to party all night long, very often the only thing “wrong” is either that their baby has had too much day sleep or hasn’t had enough.
+In our work with mums and dads whose babies just want to party all night, very often the only thing “wrong” is either that their baby has had too much day sleep or hasn’t had enough.

-Undertiredness and overtiredness are the biggest contributors to poor napping.
+Over and under tiredness are the biggest contributors to poor napping.
 It’s actually all rather scientific.

 Babies need a delicate balance of day sleep vs night sleep – too LITTLE day sleep results in cortisol (a stress hormone) building up in your baby which will make them harder to settle and also lead to night waking or early morning waking.
 Cortisol triggers the “fight or flight” function in babies and is like adrenaline coursing through their bodies…Impossible to sleep well under those conditions!